MessageSquarex4

 The difference is not cosmetic.
 It's structural.

-A survey asks: "On a scale of 1-5, how satisfied are you with your manager?"
+A static form asks: "On a scale of 1-5, how satisfied are you with your manager?"

 A conversation asks: "You mentioned last quarter that your team had grown quickly — how has that landed for you day-to-day?"
 And then, depending on what the employee says, it follows up.
 It probes.
 It surfaces the specific friction point — the one-to-one that got cancelled three weeks in a row, the handover that never happened, the promotion that was promised and then quietly deferred.